ahockersten/liero/README.md

+# 2024-08-15 NOTE!
+Most of the changes (except dualstick support) in this fork have been merged into the main Liero repository.
+This fork is now obsolete and will not be updated.
+Please use the main Liero repository instead.

 # Liero (orbmit edition)

 This is the fork of Liero made by and for the community of Liero players in